bulldog2011/nano/README.md

 ###How to Use
 1. Direct jar reference
 Download latest [0.6.3 release](https://github.com/bulldog2011/bulldog-repo/tree/master/repo/releases/com/leansoft/nano/0.6.3)

-***Note***:
+Note:
-    1. On normal Java platform, Nano depends on KXml and org.json libraries, you can extract these libraries in the nano release zip package.
+    * On normal Java platform, Nano depends on KXml and org.json libraries, you can extract these libraries in the nano release zip package.
-    2. On Android plaform, Nano does ***not*** depend on external Kxml and org.json libraries, since these libraries have already been included in Android.
+    * On Android plaform, Nano does ***not*** depend on external Kxml and org.json libraries, since these libraries have already been included in Android.

 2. Maven refereence